Best Running Watch – Buy the Top GPS Sports Watch

 What it lacks in the latest smartwatch features it makes up for in its looks.

 Don’t worry about choosing Polar over Garmin, Polar has been supporting runners for longer than Garmin and their whole platform is primarily runner-focused.

 ESSENTIAL READING: FULL REVIEW: Polar Vantage V2 Review

-Despite a good social platform, Fitbit has got financial issues; female-specific health tracking is best when properly covered by dedicated smartphone apps, and both the Fitbit and Garmin need to pretty-up a bit.
-So that leaves you with a price-based choice of either an Apple Watch 6, SE or 3 starting as low as $169 in sales.
-You know that the Apple Watch has all the apps you want and is certainly the most sensible choice for iPhone users, the downside is that the Apple Watch lacks individuality.
-The Apple Watch SE is highly similar to the Apple Watch 6, being slightly slower with shorter battery life and previous-gen HRM.
+Despite a good social platform, Fitbit has got financial issues; female-specific health tracking is best supported by dedicated smartphone apps, and both the Fitbit and Garmin models need to pretty-up a bit.
+So that leaves you with a price-based choice of either an Apple Watch 6, Apple Watch SE or Apple Watch 3 starting as low as $169 in sales.
+You know that any Apple Watch has all the apps you want and is certainly the most sensible choice for iPhone users, the downside is that the Apple Watch lacks individuality.
+The Apple Watch SE is highly similar to the Apple Watch 6, lacking an always-on screen and with shorter battery life and previous-gen HRM.

-If you want guided training or if you are on the Android platform, the go for the Polar Ignite which covers most aspects that women need from tech and which also has FitSpark adaptive training guidance which will properly guide you every day in support of your running and fitness regime.
+If you want guided training or if you are on the Android platform, then go for the beautiful screen of the Polar Ignite which covers most aspects that women need from tech and which also has FitSpark adaptive training guidance which will properly guide you every day in support of your running and fitness regime.

 Best Cheap Running Watch

 If you want a price-based recommendation then the Sigma iD.FREE is the best, cheap running watch.
 Also covered in the next category.

 Best Running Watch for Aspirational Runners – Sigma iD.TRI